 I love keeping track of my progress in the gym, otherwise you’re just exercising instead of training.
 I’m a firm believer that healthy competition breeds success.
 The cool thing about running is that you can download an app and then use it to run your friends routes, compete with them, and train for races.
-I tried out the Strava app, mainly because my girlfriend uses it and I need to whoop that ass.
+I tried out the Strava app, mainly because my girlfriend uses it and I need to keep up.

-Or, more appropriately, mindlessness.
-I came back and felt so relaxed.
+It was a complete mind dump.
+I came back and felt so relaxed after not thinking about anything except my breathing.
 I also had a massive urge to start writing, hence this post.
 Obviously, any form of exercise is going to give you a nice shot of endorphins and make you feel swell, but there was a lot less thinking with running.
 It’s more of a put-your-shoes-and-start-moving-forward kind of thing.
 It gave my mind time to relax, which sparks creativity and a sense of well-being.

 It was not boring.